farcasterxyz/docs/docs/learn/contributing/fips.md

 1. A process, like the protocol's release schedule
 2. A standard, like URIs for onchain assets
-3. A implementation, like adding a new protocol feature
+3. An implementation, like adding a new protocol feature

 Read more about FIP's
 in [FIP-0: A proposal for making proposals](https://github.com/farcasterxyz/protocol/discussions/82).
 A list of